izdwuut/gog-picker/README.md

 * Reddit API - [here](https://www.reddit.com/prefs/apps/)
 * Random.org API - [here](https://api.random.org/api-keys/beta)

-Some of the keys reference OS environmental variables, but it is okay to enter those values directly into the config file.
+Some of the keys are intended to reference OS environmental variables, but it is okay to enter those values directly into the config file.

-The configuration is divided into four sections:
+The configuration is divided into several sections:

 ### [general]